ibm-cloud-docs/vpc/backup_service_vpc_troubleshoot.md

 A service authorization error is generated when you try to create a backup policy.
 {: tsSymptoms}

 When you attempt to create a backup policy, an `s2s service not completed` error is generated, which indicates that incorrect service-to-service authorizations were set up.
 The backup policy creation fails.
-This behavior is expected and right, it prevents the backup policy from being created without proper authorization.
+This behavior is expected, it prevents the backup policy from being created without proper authorization.
 {: tsCauses}

 Establish correct service-to-service authorizations and try creating a backup policy again.
 For more information about setting up authorizations for the backup service, see [Establishing service-to-service authorizations](/docs/vpc?topic=vpc-backup-s2s-auth).